CDAT/cdms/docs/source/manual/cdms_4.rst

 A CDMS regridder function is an instance of the CDMS ``Regridder`` class.
 The function is associated with rectangular input and output grids.
-Typically its use is straightforward: the function is passed an input array and returns the regridded array.
+Typically its use is straightforward:
+  * The function is passed an input array and returns the regridded array.
     However, when the array has missing data, or the input and/or output grids are masked, the logic becomes more complicated.

 Step 1
 ~~~~~~